 When my daughters were younger, they played basketball.
-One afternoon, the week before Christmas, my wife and I sat for an hour on a hard, plastic bleacher seat in the high school gym and watched their game.
+One afternoon, the week before Christmas, Linda and I sat for an hour on a hard, plastic bleacher seat in the high school gym and watched their game.
 The game was competitive, the referees were above average and there was an amazing moment where my younger daughter’s shot ricocheted off the rim twice, bounced above the rim, and then came down right through the net.
 Swisssh!
 It was probably obvious to everyone in the gym that I was her father, because I gave her a standing ovation.
-My daughters had fun playing – my wife and I had fun watching.
+My daughters had fun playing, and we had fun watching.

-Shopping, you see, is not something I enjoy.
-I enjoy decorating our Christmas tree, listening to music while being warmed by the fire in our wood stove, walking in the woods next to our home, watching some of the great classic holiday films with my family, and, of course, watching my daughters play basketball.
+Shopping, as you may have gathered, is not something I enjoy.
+I enjoy decorating our Christmas tree, listening to music, sitting by the wood stove, walking in the woods, watching classic holiday films and, of course, watching my daughters play basketball.

 Think about what you could do if you didn’t spend so much time (and money) shopping.
 One year we saw the play, Man of La Mancha, at Middlebury College.
 We don’t usually think of Man of La Mancha as a holiday play — after all, it’s set in a dungeon built by the Spanish Inquisition.
 But it’s a wonderfully inspiring story of an eccentric man who has high ideals and is willing to risk everything to live according to those ideals.
 And it’s a musical.
 We thoroughly enjoyed it.

-We’ll might spend three nights decorating our tree (one of our own Christmas rituals) and if we’re lucky enough to get some snow ( a good bet, here in Vermont) we would do some sledding and maybe have a snowball fight with the kids (they played softball, too, so they are formidable opponents).
+We’d spend three nights decorating our tree (one of our own Christmas rituals) and if we’re lucky enough to get some snow ( a good bet, here in Vermont) we would do some sledding and maybe have a snowball fight.
+(They played softball, too, so they were formidable opponents).

 For commercial interests, the holiday season has become a month-long affair that’s supposed to give people lots of shopping days.
 But a month is a big chunk of the year (one-twelfth, if my math is right).
 I don’t really want to spend a month shopping for stuff . . . even online.
-I’d prefer to celebrate the holidays each and every day.
-The celebration is the experience.
+I want the celebration to be about the experience.
 And when I reflect back on the joy of previous years, I don’t really remember the gifts.
 I remember the experience.

-But this year, for many of us, the experience will be different.
-Less personal contact and more video chats.
+Of course we’re still dealing with the pandemic this year — less personal contact and more video chats.
 We can lament our disappointments, or make the best of our circumstances.
-This is our first pandemic Christmas.
-Make a good story out of it that you can share with folks a few years from now.
-Do something creative this year.
-Something different.
+Maybe we can channel our energy into something creative this year.
+Something different to do.
 The experience doesn’t have to be the same to be worth remembering.